-The Finance and Resources Committee will normally meet at least three times per year.
+The Finance and Resources Committee will normally meet four times per year.

+HUN HUMAN RESOURCES COMMITTEE

+1.1 Membership A minimum of 5 Members, one of whom shall be appointed

+Committee Chair

+Principal

-HUN HUMAN RESOURCES COMMITTEE 1.1 Membership A minimum of 5 Members, one of whom shall be appointed Committee Chair Principal One Staff and one Student Board Member 1.2 Quorum No less than one half of the members entitled to vote.
-1.3 Remit
+One Staff and one Student Board Member

+1.2 Quorum No less than one half of the members entitled to vote.

+: